Nkluge-correa/Aira/README.md

 ```

-The models and datasets developed are part of the development of [Nicholas Kluge's](https://nkluge-correa.github.io/) doctoral dissertation, "_Dynamic Normativity: Necessary and Sufficient Conditions for Outer Alignment._" This research was funded by CNPq (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), FAPERGS (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), DAAD (Deutscher Akademischer Austauschdienst), PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul) and University of Bonn.
+The models and datasets developed are part of the development of [Nicholas Kluge's](https://nkluge-correa.github.io/) doctoral dissertation, "_Dynamic Normativity: Necessary and Sufficient Conditions for Value Alignment._" This research was funded by CNPq (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), FAPERGS (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), DAAD (Deutscher Akademischer Austauschdienst), PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul) and University of Bonn.